Video Librarian gave The Revolutionary 3.5 stars with a Highly Recommended rating:

 "The Revolutionary offers a window onto a unique individual and a unique perspective on the Mao-led Communist Party, particularly during the latter's Cultural Revolution phase.
 The film also poses important questions about what it meant to be a revolutionary in the twentieth century; how China's Communist Party members remained insulated from the negative consequences of their own rule; and how those who feel accepted by other cultures and societies can easily fall victim to hubris.
 The film would work particularly well paired with readings and discussions on the Cultural Revolution and history of U.S.-China relations, or in a comparative context in which revolution is treated as a transnational phenomenon...."

 You can read the full review from Asian Educational Media Service by clicking here.

-The Revolutionary recently had a successful one-week screening at the QUAD Cinema in NYC.
+The Revolutionary had a successful one-week screening at the QUAD Cinema in NYC.
 Read about it on our press page.

 The Revolutionary received a significant (and significantly positive) review by David Kenley in Education About Asia magazine.
 Here's a brief excerpt:

 "Rittenberg’s life is a fascinating topic of investigation, and The Revolutionary is an engaging and interesting film.
 The documentary’s producers spent twenty-six hours interviewing Rittenberg over a five-year period, beginning in 2005.
 The film consists almost entirely of interview segments, allowing Rittenberg to tell his history in his own words.
 Interspersed with video of these interviews, the filmmakers insert still images of China’s colorful propaganda posters.
 These posters, they explain, “offer China’s own representations in depicting revolutionary ideas and events.”